 The easiest way to know your personal credit score range is to check it as often as once every quarter.
 Consumers can check personal credit scores for free through different credit card issuers and providers without impacting your personal credit score.

 When you’re preparing to check your personal credit score, it’s important to note you will need to provide your name, address, date of birth, and Social Security number.
 In some cases, you may also need to provide previous addresses and information such as the amount of your mortgage payment.

 How to Check Your Business Credit Score

-If you’re self-employed or own a small business, you’ll want to check your business credit score in addition to your personal credit score.
+If you’re self-employed or own a small business, you’ll want to check your business credit score in addition to your personal credit score when requesting a business credit card limit increase.
 Often, the two scores are intertwined.
 This is especially true in the case of FICO’s LiquidCredit score.
-You can check your LiquidCredit score for free on at Nav.
 In addition to your personal information, expect to provide the name of the business, address, and employee identification number.

 4. Request a Higher Limit From Your Provider

-After you have done the first three steps in preparation to increase credit limits, you can request a higher limit from your provider.
+After you have done the first three steps in preparation to increase credit limits, you can request a higher limit from your provider, such as Wells Fargo, Citi, U.S. Bank, and TD Bank.
 Most providers let you do this by simply logging into your online banking account and requesting an increase through their online portals.
 When you’re requesting a higher limit, you typically will need to provide your personal information, financial information, and the total credit limit you’re requesting.